Tagiades flesus: Distribution

-This species is found in forest areas from the Eastern Cape of South Africa, through Eswatini and to the border of Zimbabwe.
+This species is found in forest areas from the Eastern Cape of South Africa, through Eswatini and to the border of Zimbabwe. and in Western Africa.

 Life cycle

 Eggs

 Single eggs are laid on the shoots of the food plants.

 Larvae

 The larvae feed on Dioscorea species (including D. malifolia) and Grewia species.
 The larva makes a shelter by cutting part way through a leaf from its edge and folding it over, or by sticking two leaves together with silk.

 Pupae

 The pupa is formed within the leaf shelter and is light brown in colour.

 Adults

 Adults are on wing year-round; in warmer areas with peaks in late summer and autumn.
 The males select territories and fly rapidly, with the white underside of the wings "flashing".
 The females fly randomly throughout the forest.
 The adults feed from flowers, including those of Deinbollia oblongifolia and Tabernaemontana ventricosa.
 These butterflies usually sit with the wings open.